vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 }
 ```

 In the second file, let's put the `Product` related interfaces.
-For now the only interface we will have here is the `Product` interface itself, but in the future we might add product categories and other related interfaces.
+For now the only interface we will have here is the `Product` interface itself, but in the future we might add product categories and other related types.

 ```typescript
 // src/types/product.ts